 ip protocol udp udp sport $DNS_PORTS ct state new counter accept

-# NTP: Allow incoming NTP responses
+# Allow incoming NTP responses

 udp sport $NTP_PORT ct state new counter accept